Awards and decorations of the British Armed Forces

 The British Armed Forces recognises service and personal accomplishments of individuals while a member of the Royal Navy, British Army or Royal Air Force with the awarding of various awards and decorations.

 Together with rank and qualification badges, such awards are a means to outwardly display the highlights of a serviceperson's career.

 Order of wear

-All services use a common order of wear, the following general rules apply:
+All services use a common order of wear, in accordance with the 2019 order of wear: